What changes have been implimented at LSH due to COVID 19?

 - We will be asking families to take their child’s temperature at home in the morning before they come to LSH.
 Children with a temp of 101.4 or above will need to be excluded from care.
 The temperature max has been set by the CDC.
 We are asking parents to take the first reading so that the staff knows that we are accepting a healthy child into our care.

 - Parents will drop off in their designated area this will be and outdoor location and will be communicated to you via a Brightwheel message or phone call prior to your child’s first day back.

-- We ask that parents wear a mask and observe a distance of 6 feet from the educators other parents and children while checking in and out.
+- We ask that children 3 years of age and up arrive with a mask covering both their mouth and nose and that parents wear a mask and observe a distance of 6 feet from the educators other parents and children while checking in and out.
 Depending on the age of your child the educator will assist as is appropriate.
 ALL children who can walk NEED to be standing/walking rather then held by a parent.
 The educators will NOT take a child from a parent’s arms if the child is able to walk.